TheJumpCloud/Extensions/README.md

 The following scripts are designed to be run from any Linux host:

-JC_CSVImport.sh - a bash script that imports JumpCloud system user accounts from a CSV file.
+JC_CSVUserImport.sh - a bash script that imports JumpCloud system user accounts from a CSV file.
 It accepts a file containing either login and email, or just email (in which case the login will be taken from the email user name).

+JC_CommandTriggerExample.sh - an example script that shows how to call a JumpCloud Command via a webhook

+JC_RunCommandExample.sh - an example script that show how to call a JumpCloud Command via the normal REST API, to allow Command Runner users to run commands via the API

+JC_CheckAgentPorts.sh - a script that verifies outbound connectivity from a Linux host for proper agent installation and operation